sdam-au/digital_epigraphy/README.md

 ---

 # Data
-1. [Epigraphic Database Heidelber (EDH)](https://edh-www.adw.uni-heidelberg.de/home) dataset is accessed and transformed by the series of Python and R scripts in [EDH ETL repository](https://github.com/sdam-au/EDH_ETL) and in [EDH exploration repository](https://github.com/sdam-au/EDH_exploration), created by SDAM Project.
+1. [Epigraphic Database Heidelberg (EDH)](https://edh-www.adw.uni-heidelberg.de/home) dataset is accessed and transformed by the series of Python and R scripts in [EDH ETL repository](https://github.com/sdam-au/EDH_ETL) and in [EDH exploration repository](https://github.com/sdam-au/EDH_exploration), created by SDAM Project.
 The latest version of the dataset (as JSON file) can be accessed via Sciencedata.dk or at this link: [EDH_public folder](https://sciencedata.dk/shared/b6b6afdb969d378b70929e86e58ad975)
 - Alternatively, the data is available via https://doi.org/10.5281/zenodo.4888168
 - Result of ETL process JSON file: `EDH_text_cleaned_2021-01-21.json`
 - [EDH dataset metadata](https://github.com/sdam-au/EDH_ETL/blob/master/EDH_dataset_metadata_SDAM.csv) with descriptions for all attributes.